 In this session, founders and representatives from various fields of the supporters' circle will give tailor-made advice and best practice examples based on a business idea from the field of key enabling technologies.
 The (co-)founders of three start-ups will give insights into their founding phase.
 These talks will be intermitted by offhand speeches given by representatives from various supporters' circle organisations.
-They give advice and inside information for the founding phase.
+They give advice and inside information for the founding process as well as reliable descriptions of problems that can be encountered during the founding phase.

 Chair: Dr. Heinz Brückelmann, Cluster NMWP.NRW